 The decision to recognise the unique identity of the Cornish, now affords them the same status under the European Framework Convention for the Protection of National Minorities as the UK’s other Celtic people, the Scots, the Welsh and the Irish.Danny Alexander, Chief Secretary to the Treasury, 24 April 2014.

 Given the systemic inequality and (un)intentional bias that has been proven to exist against minorities of all kinds, including the Cornish, now is absolutely the right time for responsible institutions and individuals to better understand what Cornish National Minority Status means for them and their audiences and customers.

 We are bringing our research weight to bear in helping individuals and organisations ensure they understand and are complying with the letter and spirit of the Council of Europe’s Framework Convention for the Protection of National Minorities.

-As an independent organisation free of political agenda we wish to support those who are making the case for greater recognition of Cornish National Minority Status in all walks of life, but in particular the arts and cultural sectors.
+As an independent organisation free of political agenda, but steeped in fighting injustice, we wish to support those who are making the case for greater recognition of Cornish National Minority Status in all walks of life, but in particular the arts and cultural sectors.